 House of Aama explores the folkways of the Black experience by designing timeless garments with nostalgic references informed by historical research, archival analysis, and storytelling.
 Aama expands the breadth of its work into various mediums of visual storytelling including film and installation practices.
 Weaving the intersection of fashion, art and history, they aim to evoke dialogue and social commentary around heritage, remembrance, and to shed light on nuanced histories.

-BEHIND THE PAGE: REFRAMING SOLO MOTHERHOOD AS ABUNDANCE W/ Miriha Austin
+BEHIND THE PAGE: REFRAMING SOLO MOTHERHOOD AS ABUNDANCE WITH MIRIHA AUSTIN

 BEHIND THE PAGE: READING FOR RENEWAL